 All of your efforts will be for naught if you don't get them to the right landing page.
 And, because they've already decided they need legal help, they'll just leave in frustration and find a new firm.

-Do You Need Help With Content Marketing?
+Do You Need Help With Content Marketing for Law Firm Websites?